 Next, you’ll assemble your bench seat using 4- 72″ 2×4’s .
-You don’t have to hook the boards together, but I wanted mine super sturdy, since I have 3 kids who will do their best to ruin this bench, I’m sure.
-So I used my Kreg Jig and screwed the boards together.
+You don’t have to hook the boards together, but I wanted my boards to stay tight together.
+So I used wood glue and my Kreg Jig to plank the 2×4’s together.

 After you’ve got your top and your bottom assembled, fill in any holes with wood filler (make sure you get the stainable kind if you are planning on staining).
 If you want the bench to look really sleek and smooth, you can putty or caulk the joints on your bench.
 I wanted mine to look more rustic, so I skipped the caulking.
 Once the glue, putty, and caulk is dry, take your sander and sand everything smooth.
 I made sure to round the corners on my bench too.

 Since I wanted a farmhouse look.
 I stained the top and painted the bottom of my bench white.